Emily Dickinson Lexicon

 - Scene of agony; circumstance of unimaginable pain; situation of extreme anguish.

-ghastly, adj. [gast + lich; NW says Saxon gastilic from gast, spirit < German geist < Dutch geest.
-In Saxon gast is both ghost and guest from the same radical sense, to move, to rush.
-Irish gaissem, to flow, English gush, gust.]
+ghastly, adj. [gast + lich; NW says Saxon gastilic from gast 'spirit' < German geist < Dutch geest.
+In Saxon gast is both 'ghost' and 'guest'.]

 - Death-like; pale; dismal; ghost-like.